sipgate/gnt-cc/README.md

 ## Create a configuration file

-`gnt-cc` looks for a file named `config.yml` in the current working directory.
+By default `gnt-cc` looks for a file named `config.yaml` in the current working directory or in `/etc/gnt-cc`.
 A sample configuration file ships with every release but is also available [here](api/config.example.yaml).
-If you are using the systemd unit file provided below, create a folder `/etc/gnt-cc` and touch `config.yml` in that folder.
-Start your new configuration as you would start any YAML document:
+If you're using the .deb file, an example config file will also be placed in `/etc/gnt-cc`.
+When creating a config file, start it as you would do with any YAML document:

 ```yaml
 ---